retroflex/MMM-Fortnite/README.md

 # MMM-Fortnite
 A [MagicMirror²](https://github.com/MichMich/MagicMirror) module that shows Fortnite players' stats (score, matches played and kills).
-The stats shown are from all seasons and platforms and are sorted by score (even if score column is not shown).
+The stats shown are from all seasons and platforms.

 The stats are fetched from [this API](https://fortniteapi.com) (which seem to bit unstable at times).